Non- Turf Match Pitch Case Study

 - When the secondary layer has been levelled, it is then rolled and consolidated.
 The dual grade laser is used to confirm the secondary later depth and to ensure there has been no movement during compaction.

-- A dynamic primary later is imported, which is compacted and levelled until it falls within the ECB guidelines.
+- A dynamic primary later is imported, which is compacted and levelled until it falls within our guidelines.
 As this is the final playing surface, we always strive to exceed the surface level requirements.

 - The SCP 12 batting shockpad is laid out and secured to the base.
 Our SCP Deluxe carpet is then positioned and fixed at one end.